How to set SMART goals

 Journals and Planners

-• Keep a journal or use a planner to record your goals and track your daily progress.
+• Keep a journal or planner to record your goals and track your daily progress.

 Accountability Partners

-• Having someone to support and check in with you helps maintain accountability and celebrate successes.
-Share your goals with a friend or colleague to stay motivated.
+• Share your goals with a friend or colleague to stay motivated.

 Conclusion

-Setting SMART goals is like mapping out a clear path to achieve your dreams.
-When you make your goals Specific, Measurable, Achievable, Relevant, and Time-Bound, each step guides you towards success.
+SMART goals map out a clear path to achieve your dreams.
+When you make your goals Specific, Measurable, Achievable, Relevant, and Time-Bound, each step guides you toward success.

 Specific: Define exactly what you want to achieve to stay focused.